 Why will signatories have two years to meet the requirements?

-Following consultation, a two-year engagement period felt an appropriate time for signatories to implement the requirements and have sufficient opportunity to meet them.
-As signatories do not have to report in their first year, this will mean that organisations will have been signatories for a minimum of three years before they have to meet the requirements.
+Following consultation, a two-year engagement period was indicated as an appropriate time for signatories to implement the requirements and have sufficient opportunity to meet them.
+As signatories do not have to report in their first year, this means that organisations will have been signatories for a minimum of three years before they would risk delisting for failure to meet the requirements.

 Meeting the minimum requirements